falcon-computing/genome-release/docs/README.md

   -i ${BAM_INPUT} \
   -o ${OutputVCF}
 ```
-For this example, it takes 415 seconds to complete.
 The htc option accepts multiple BAM files as input.

 ## Tuning Configurations
 Configurations can be tuned to define the settings for each command-line option during the run.
 The default configuration settings are stored in /usr/local/fcs-genome.conf.
 If a file with the same name `fcs-genome.conf` is presented in the present directory, its values will be used to overwrite the default values.
 In addition, environmental variables can be used to overwrite both default configurations and the configurations in `fcs-genome.conf` in the present directory.